The Cheap Energy Revolution Is Here, and Coal Won't Cut It

 Wind and solar (with be

+The future is ultimately in distributed generation, which is where nuclear faces the most challenges.
+Highly centralized power systems need huge distribution networks.

-Coal is the single WORST way to get energy (Score:2, Informative)
+Coal is the single WORST way to get energy (Score:5, Informative)

 1) It produces more radioactivity than all other energy sources, including Nuclear power.
 (A small percentage of coal is thorium, which settles around wherever you burn the coal.)